michaelp0730/SvelteKitEventsApp/README.md

 1. Enhancement: Sluggish user experience

    - Problem: The app is slow to load and navigate between routes.
    - Task: Optimize the app page load performance by utilizing SvelteKit's response streaming feature.
 Do not modify the remote-events.ts file and continue to use it as is.
    - Task: Optimize form submission by showing a loading indicator while the form is being submitted.
 Use Sveltekit's built-in Progressive enhancement feature for form to do this.

 1. Enhancement: No way to edit or delete existing events

    - Problem: There is no way to edit or delete existing events.
    - Task: Add a way to edit existing events.
 You can use the same form for adding and editing events.
    - Task: Add a way to delete existing events.

 1. Bug: User is able to submit a new event in the past

    - Problem: The user is able to submit a new event with a start date in the past.
    - Task: Prevent the user from submitting a new event with a start date in the past and show appropriate feedback to the user.

 1. Enhancement: Basic Styles

    - Problem: There are no styles
    - Task: Improve the design of the UI, you may use any UI libraries you prefer or no libraries at all

 1. Freestyle (Optional)

    - Task: Add any other features or improvements you like to show off your knowledge.
    - The following optional upgrades have been added:
      1. Allow user to search events on the home page.
      2. Allow user to sort events by date or title.
      3. Ask the user for confirmation before deleting an event.
+     4. Added unit and end-to-end tests